 As we increase our capital base during our offering period, we will continue investing in, and ultimately intend to have a significant portion of our assets invested in, customized direct secured and unsecured loans to and equity securities of lower middle market companies.
-In this prospectus we refer to these securities as customized lower middle market securities in lower middle market companies that issue customized lower middle market securities to us will be privately held at the time we invest in them.
+In this prospectus we refer to these securities as customized lower middle market securities.
+In most cases, companies that issue customized lower middle market securities to us will be privately held at the time we invest in them.
 Typically, our investments in lower middle market companies will be co-investments with Main Street and/or its affiliates.
 These types of co-investments require us to obtain an exemptive order from the SEC as discussed below.
 We expect to rely on Main Street's experience in originating and investing in customized lower middle market securities and that Main Street will generally have a substantial majority co-investment in transactions that it originates.
-On smaller customized lower middle market securities of monitoring, valuing and accounting for such positions would outweigh the benefits.
-While the structure of our investments in customized lower middle market securities is likely to vary, we may invest in secure debt, subordinated secured debt, subordinated unsecured debt, mezzanine debt, convertible debt, convertible preferred equity, preferred equity, common equity, warrants and other instruments, many of which generate current yields.
+On smaller customized lower middle market securities transactions originated by Main Street, where we would have a de minimus debt or equity co-investment, we generally will not participate since the administrative burdens of monitoring, valuing and accounting for such positions would outweigh the benefits.
+While the structure of our investments in customized lower middle market securities is likely to vary, we may invest in senior secured debt, senior unsecured debt, subordinated secured debt, subordinated unsecured debt, mezzanine debt, convertible preferred equity, preferred equity, common equity, warrants and other instruments, many of which generate current yields.

 We will make other investments as allowed by the 1940 Act and consistent with our continued qualification as a RIC.
 Our investments may include other equity investments, such as warrants, options to buy a minority interest in a portfolio company, or contractual payment rights or rights to receive a proportional interest in the operating cash flow or net income of such company.
 Any warrants we receive with our debt securities may require only a nominal cost to exercise, and thus, as a portfolio company appreciates in value, we may achieve additional investment return from this equity interest.
 We intend to structure such warrants to include provisions protecting our rights as a minority-interest holder, as well as puts, or rights to sell such securities back to the company upon the occurrence of specified events.
 In addition, we may obtain demand or "piggyback" registration rights in connection with these equity interests.
-See "Risk Factors-Risks Related to Our Investments - Our investments in prospective portfolio companies, which investments tend to be senior secured term loans, second lien loans and mezzanine debt and selected equity investments, may be risky, and we could lose all or part of our investments."
+See "Risk Factors-Risks Related to Our Investments - Our investments in prospective portfolio companies, which investments tend to be senior secured term loans, second lien loans and mezzanine debt and selected equity investments, may be risky, and we could lose all or part of our investment."
 However, we generally will not invest in other public or private investment funds or co-investments related thereto, which can be subject to restrictions for us as a BDC and result in our shareholders paying the other funds' fees in addition to ours.
 For a discussion of the risks inherent in our portfolio investments, see "Risk Factors - Risks Relating to Our Business and Structure."